chinezbrun/pytes_serial/README.md

 - JSON file is send as payload to the following topic: 'homeassistant/sensor/pytes/state'
 - program has build-in integration with Home Assisant where the following sensors will be automatic created for each battery:
-  "current", "voltage", "temperature", "soc", "status" the battery number is embeded at the end of each sensor (i.e current_1, current_2...)
+  "current", "voltage", "temperature", "soc", "status" the battery number is embeded at the end of each sensor (i.e current_1, current_2...) when cell monitoring is activated an additional device will be created in Home Assistant with sufix "_cells" with all associated sensors.
+The battery and cell number is embeded at the end of each sensor ( i.e. voltage_102 means voltage for battery 1 cell 2)

   If more sensors will be needed, they can be added manually as per Home Assistant documentation [MQTT sensor](https://www.home-assistant.io/integrations/sensor.mqtt/) and the example in docs folder [here](/docs/home_assistant_add_sensor.txt).